asrvd/munchwise/README.md

 # MunchWise Tracker

-A comprehensive nutrition tracking application that helps users monitor their daily food intake, track macronutrients, and analyze their eating habits over time.
+A comprehensive nutrition tracking application that helps users monitor their daily food intake, track macronutrients, and analyze their eating habits over time all using natural human language.

 ## Features